UPPMAX/UPPMAX-documentation/docs/software/rstudio_on_pelle.md

 module load R/4.5.1-gfbf-2024a RStudio/2025.09.0-387
 ```

-???- question "How does that look like?"

-    Your output will be similar to:

-    ```bash
-    [sven@r210 sven]$ module load R/4.3.1 R_packages/4.3.1 RStudio/2023.06.2-561
-    R/4.3.1: Nearly all CRAN and BioConductor packages are installed and available by loading the module R_packages/4.3.1
-    R_packages/4.3.1: Note that loading some spatial analysis packages, especially geo-related packages, might R_packages/4.3.1: require you to load additional modules prior to use. monocle3 is such a package.
-See R_packages/4.3.1: 'module help R_packages/4.3.1'

-    R_packages/4.3.1: The RStudio packages pane is disabled when loading this module, due to RStudio slowdowns R_packages/4.3.1: because there are >20000 available packages. *All packages are still available.*  For R_packages/4.3.1: more information and instructions to re-enable the packages pane (not recommended) see R_packages/4.3.1: 'module help R_packages/4.3.1'

-    RStudio/2023.12.1-402: Sandboxing is not enabled for RStudio at UPPMAX.
-See 'module help RStudio/2023.12.1-402' for more information
-    ```

 ???- question "What happens if I do not load `R`?"

     Then you will have the sytem-wide R version
     without any packages installed.

-???- question "What does 'Sandboxing is not enabled for RStudio at UPPMAX' mean?"

-    Nothing.

-    Here is how it looks like:

-    ```bash
-    [sven@r482 sven]$ module load RStudio/2023.06.2-561
-    RStudio/2023.06.2-561: Sandboxing is not enabled for RStudio at UPPMAX.
-See 'module help RStudio/2023.06.2-561' for more information
-    [sven@r482 sven]$ module help RStudio/2023.06.2-561

-    --------------------------------------------------- Module Specific Help for "RStudio/2023.06.2-561" ----------------------------------------------------
-     RStudio - use RStudio 2023.06.2-561

-     Version 2023.06.2-561

-    With the Linux distribution used on most UPPMAX clusters (CentOS 7), RStudio/2023.06.2-561 prefers to use a 'suid sandbox'.
-We do not enable this at UPPMAX.
-Instead, we disable sandboxing during startup of RStudio by defining a shell alias for the 'rstudio' command.
-You may notice additional errors in the terminal window from which you ran the 'rstudio' command.
-This is expected and does not affect RStudio operation.

-    For performance reasons, UPPMAX disables checks for updates.

-    UPPMAX also disables the 'Packages' pane of RStudio if an R_packages module is loaded.
-    ```

 ## 4. Start RStudio